 |150 h||75 h||5 CP|

 Content, Learning Outcome and Preconditions

-In the module "Medical Technology 1 - an organ system based approach" the following organ systems are the focus (subject to change): skin, sensory system (especially eye), cardiovascular system, skeletal and locomotive system.
+The module "Medical Technology 1 - an organ system-based approach" focuses on the following organ systems (subject to change): integumentary system (skin), sensory system (especially eye), cardiovascular system, skeletal and muscular system.
 The module is complementary to "Medical Technology 2 - an organ system based approach", in which other organ systems are covered.
-Both modules are independent of each other.
+The two modules are independent of each other.

 - Extensive knowledge of the anatomy, physiology and pathology of organ systems

 - Understanding of the functional principles of the corresponding medical diagnostic and therapeutic solutions